shirsbrunner/shirsbrunner.github.io/src/articles/20230314_circletime/typetester.md

 ---

 ## Typeface-Info
 After square typefaces, why not make something round?
 Using circles and geometry did seem like an easy idea.
 This is the third iteration (with bigger circles).

-This typeface (well a different version) is used on the page.
+This typeface (well a different version) was used on the page and has been replaced by MegaPearls, it's extendend and variable younger clone in september 2026.

 ## Things to look out for
 Can be optimized using optical trickery and still has some spacing / kerning issues here and there.